chriswooten/football/README.md

 1. Time allowing, everyone will have at least 7 days of end of free agent draft to get contracts in.
 Official date will be known at that time.
 2. We'll see how slow startup draft goes before deciding future.
 They are all pretty demanding and hard to deal with schedules, so if slow draft goes well then we'll probably bring it back.
 Perhaps with modified rules.

+### Playoffs
+1. Playoffs begin in week 14 and conclude in week 17.

 ### Transition Tags
  - Each team may assign a transition tag to up to 2 players each season
  - Players receiving a transtion tag must have a contract ending before the next season and must have been on the team's roster to end the regular season
  - Owners must declare transition tags before 3/1 and may reverse their decision before 3/1
  - Players designated for a transition tag will receive a 1 year contract and must become free agents after that 1 year
  - Costs determined as the [average of the highest paid players at their position](#position-tiers) or current salary + 10% - whichever is higher.
+Average salary is always calculated on contracts as they exist exiting the free agent draft.

 ### Holdouts
  - Players may not holdout if: